MisterEggnog/MathVector/README.md

 * If `vc` is any other size, F must have an overload for only one scalar value, this one is just square root.

 You can find these in `cmath`.
-Unfortunantly I cannot find a way around this with c++17.
+Unfortunately I cannot find a way around this with c++17.

 ```cpp
 constexpr T unit_vector(const T& vc, F func)